rishi2806/metacrafter_ETH_Avax_module-2/readme.md

       `npm start`

+   7. After running the 'npm start' you derectly move to the web page and now you have to connect your metamask wallet accordingly and here you can run your functions.
 ## Access
 After successful execution of all the steps, your application is render on your browser at -